KevinHock/KevinHock.github.io/_posts/2023-11-26-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ![alt text](https://i.imgur.com/tIQaTa0.png)
 (No NAT Gateway is necessary here, as the firewall is running in a public subnet and performing NAT.
 [AWS](https://aws.amazon.com/blogs/networking-and-content-delivery/best-practices-for-deploying-gateway-load-balancer/) and [others](https://networkgeekstuff.com/networking/basic-load-balancer-scenarios-explained/) call this two-arm mode.)

-Unfortunately, unless they do decryption, firewalls can't filter on URL paths -- for example, you can't block all of github.com except for github.com/mycompany.
-The better vendors don’t seem to offer decryption; you’re probably better off using a proxy (i.e., the previous option) if you want to filter on URL paths.

 The firewall must support Geneve encapsulation, be invulnerable to SNI spoofing, fast, reliable, not [susceptible to IP address mismatches](https://chasersystems.com/discriminat/faq/#are-the-out-of-band-dns-lookups-susceptible-to-ip-address-mismatches), and preferably perform NAT to eliminate the need for NAT Gateways, so building an open-source alternative is not easy.